tunepruner/FingerPerc/app/Documentation/RenderedImages/RenderedImages.md

 ### The preparation sequence

-First, the ResourceManager class is tasked with analyzing the audio resources provided.
+At runtime, the ResourceManager class is tasked with analyzing the audio resources provided.
 It exposes functions that other classes can call to get information about these resources.

-The first class to call those functions is the ZoneFactory, which, based on that data, will create a set of zones, one for each velocity layer of each articulation.
+The first class to call those functions is the ZoneFactory, which will request that data as soon as an instrument is ordered to load (selecting an instrument from the launch screen).
+Based on data provided by the ResourceManager, it will create a set of zones, one for each velocity layer of each articulation.
 The classes in the
 <code>zone</code> package will be in charge of managing the coordinatates of those zones.
 Other classes
 in the app will interact with these classes through the ZoneManager class.